-Environmental compliance and enforcement (ECE) indicators are necessary to ensure that the EPL and its executive regulations are effectively and fairly enforced and followed.
-At present, KEPA does not have a set of indicators that measures performance and maximizes the results of environmental regulation while minimizing the cost to society.
+Environmental compliance and enforcement (ECE) indicators are necessary to ensure that the EPL and its executive regulations are effectively and fairly followed and enforced.
+At present, KEPA does not have a set of indicators that measures performance and maximizes the results of environmental regulations while minimizing the cost to society.
 Compliance and enforcement indicators, as well as tracking, are inadequate.
 In addition, databases tracking compliance and violation incidents are weak and insufficient.